-Jump Alberta (JA; 2012) is a ‘grassroots’ not-for-profit charitable Alberta corporation.
+Jump Alberta (JA; 2012) is a ‘grassroots’ not-for-profit Alberta corporation.
 Founded in 2012, Jump Alberta is the result of a successful amalgamation of the Alberta Show Jumping Association (ASJA; 1982) and the Alberta Hunter Horse Society (AHHS; 1986).

 Jump Alberta is dedicated to the sport of equestrian show jumping in Alberta by providing support for JA members and JA hosting venues, and offering opportunity for athlete development through the facilitation of special programs & events, ‘development scholarships’ and travel bursaries.